bethz/AzureML-FlightPrediction/README.md

 ## 2. Create an Experiment

+Let's get started by making a new experiment.

 ### A. Make a new experiment
 Select + New in the lower left corner.

 <img src="https://cloud.githubusercontent.com/assets/6098674/18649265/93931a12-7e8c-11e6-9298-7940b5103937.png" width="600">

 ### B. Create an experiment
-On the left panel, Experiment should be highlighted in grey and you will see a tile with a plus sign and the words Blank Experiment.
+On the left panel, Experiment should be highlighted in grey.
 Please select Experiment if it is not selected.

 ### C. Select + Blank Experiment

+To the right of Experiment, you will see a tile with a plus sign and the words Blank Experiment.
-Select + Blank Experiment
+Select + Blank Experiment.

 <img src="https://cloud.githubusercontent.com/assets/6098674/18649064/7e86bce2-7e8b-11e6-959b-5471e8b14a9b.png" width="600">

 ### D. Give the experiment a title